Cray-HPE/docs-csm/troubleshooting/known_issues/CFS_V2_Failures_On_Large_Systems.md

 ## Fix

-This problem will be fixed in BOS and `cmsdev` in CSM 1.5.1.
+This problem is fixed in BOS and `cmsdev` in CSM 1.5.1.
-This problem will be fixed in SAT in CSM 1.6.0.
+This problem is fixed in SAT in CSM 1.6.0.